anzalks/raspberry_pie_camera_capture/README.md

 **Timestamp Information:**

 *   **Source:** Timestamps are generated using `pylsl.local_clock()`.
-*   **Timing:** The timestamp associated with a specific frame number is captured *immediately before* the corresponding frame data is requested from the camera (`capture_array()` or `read()`).
+*   **Timing:** For each frame, the LSL timestamp is captured *immediately before* the call to acquire the frame data from the camera (i.e., before `picamera2.capture_array()` or `cv2.VideoCapture.read()`).
+This timestamp is then paired with the corresponding frame number and pushed to LSL.
 *   **Clock:** `pylsl.local_clock()` provides high-resolution, monotonic time based on the underlying LSL library (`liblsl`).
 It aims to use the best monotonic clock source available on the OS (e.g., `CLOCK_MONOTONIC` on Linux).
 This clock is designed for accurate interval measurement and event ordering within LSL and is not generally affected by system wall-clock changes (e.g., NTP updates) after the stream starts.
-*   **Synchronization:** The timestamps represent the time on the local machine running the script.
+*   **Synchronization:** The timestamps represent the time on the local Raspberry Pi running the script.
 They will automatically become synchronized with other LSL streams on the network **if** LSL time synchronization is active on the network (e.g., via LabRecorder or another synchronization tool).
 This script itself does not initiate network time synchronization.

 ## Troubleshooting